 Corporations often undertake a unique characteristic as a business entity – perpetual duration.
-Unlike joint ventures or partnerships that evaporate once the desired goal is achieved, or when a partner departs from the partnership, a corporation has the potential to outlive all of it’s creators, which presents its own set of benefits and challenges.
+Unlike joint ventures or partnerships that evaporate once the desired goal is achieved, or when a partner departs from the partnership, a corporation has the potential to outlive all of it’s creators, which presents its own set of benefits and challenges when going through with a corporate dissolution.

 While it may be desirable to create a corporation at the outset with an indefinite duration, in closely held corporations where the entirety of the outstanding shares are held by a handful of shareholders, minor disputes amongst family or friends can cripple the viability of a business and ultimately dissipate the benefit one would receive from owning a portion of a corporation.
 In some cases of corporate abuse by majority shareholders, or a coalition which together make a majority, it is better to attempt a dissolution of the corporation rather than try to make amends.